ELIXIR-Belgium/DataHub-help-test/dh-contributing-to-pages.md

 # Working on DataHub documentation

-DataHub documentation uses content from FAIRDOM-SEEK documentation.
+DataHub documentation uses content from DataHub documentation.

-## FAIRDOM-SEEK documentation
+## DataHub documentation

-FAIRDOM-SEEK documentation is in branches of the GitHub repository seek4science/seek
+DataHub documentation is in branches of the GitHub repository seek4science/seek
 * gh-pages
 * gh-pages-1.13
 * gh-pages-master